rohit-raj-zinghr/Testing-/README.md

 Implements sandwich rules that apply Rest Days or Off Days within a leave period as paid leave, based on configurations.

-🛠️ Real-Time Attendance (TNA) Setup Steps for New Client/Database Step 1: Duplicate the live database with the latest group and shift mappings.
+🛠️ Real-Time Attendance (TNA) Setup Steps for New Client/Database: <br>
+Step 1: Duplicate the live database with the latest group,shift mappings and latest configured Rules.

-Step 2: Deploy patches for:
+Step 2: Deploy patches for:New Rostering Screen,New Setup Screen and All required Microservices.

-New Rostering Screen

-New Setup Screen

-All required Microservices

 Step 3: Synchronize live biometric swipes into the new database.